Hormone therapy and menopause

 Intake: your personalised treatment advice from a doctor

 Not sure which treatment is right for you?
 The intake process includes a medical questionnaire about your symptoms, medical history, and treatment preferences.
 Your answers provide the doctor with a complete picture of your situation and preferences.
-Within 48 hours, you will receive personalised product advice.
+Within 48 hours, you will receive personalised treatment plan.
+A personalised treatment plan costs £49.95.

 • You receive personalised advice from one of our doctors tailored to your symptoms and health situation